-- 11. Under the Directive, a proposed acquirer is required to provide notification of a proposed acquisition to the target supervisor as soon as it has made the decision to acquire, increase, or reduce a qualifying holding in the target financial institution. - 12.
-Notification is also required if the acquirer involuntarily crosses a threshold, or when persons are acting in concert [4], or in the case of a decrease in an existing shareholding [5]. - 13.
-If significant shareholdings are held indirectly through one or more third parties, all persons in the chain of holdings should be assessed against the five assessment criteria where a threshold is crossed.
-These requirements may be satisfied by assessing the person at the top of the chain and those who hold shares in the target financial institution directly, unless the target supervisor has doubts about intermediate holders.

-C. COMPETENT SUPERVISORY AUTHORITY ('TARGET SUPERVISOR')

-- 14. As stated in the 10th recital of the Directive, "the responsibility for the final decision regarding the prudential assessment remains with the competent authority responsible for the supervision of the entity in which the acquisition is proposed" (the 'target supervisor').
-Nevertheless, if the acquirer is a financial institution supervised in the EEA by another supervisory authority (the 'acquirer supervisor'), the target supervisor should take fully into account the opinion of the acquirer supervisor, particularly as regards the assessment criteria directly related to the proposed acquirer.
-Where appropriate, such cooperation among supervisors could be organized by having recourse to existing supervisory colleges or to such colleges that may be created in the future in accordance with new prudential Directives. - 15.
+- 12. Notification is also required if the acquirer involuntarily crosses a threshold, or when persons are acting in concert, or in the case of a decrease in an existing shareholding [4]. - 13.
+If significant shareholdings are held indirectly through one or more third parties, the Directive requires that all persons in the chain of holdings who may gain significant influence, hold capital in, or have voting rights (directly or indirectly) in the target financial institution be assessed against the five assessment criteria.
+These requirements may be satisfied by assessing the person at the top of the chain and those who hold shares of the target financial institution directly, unless the target supervisor has doubts about intermediate holders. - c.
+COMPETENT SUPERVISORY AUTHORITY ('TARGET SUPERVISOR') - 14.
+As stated in the 10th recital of the Directive, "the responsibility for the final decision regarding the prudential assessment remains with the competent authority responsible for the supervision of the entity in which the acquisition is proposed" (the 'target supervisor').
+Nevertheless, if the acquirer is a financial institution supervised in the EEA by another supervisory authority (the 'acquirer supervisor'), the target supervisor should take fully into account the opinion of the acquirer supervisor, particularly as regards the assessment criteria directly related to the proposed acquirer. - 15.
 On the other hand, if the target institution directly concerned by the proposed acquisition in turn directly or indirectly controls subsidiaries that are financial institutions subject to the supervision of other EEA competent authorities, each of these subsidiaries shall also be considered indirectly as 'target financial institutions'.
-Consequently, the competent authorities responsible for the prudential supervision of those subsidiaries shall also be identified as 'target supervisors' and the acquirer is required to provide notification of its proposed acquisition to each of these authorities.
-In such cases by analogy with what is stated in the 10th recital of the Directive while the responsibility for the final decision regarding the prudential assessment remains with each of the competent authorities as regards the institution which it supervises, these supervisory authorities should cooperate closely among themselves and take each other's opinions fully into account.
+Consequently, the competent authorities responsible for the prudential supervision of those subsidiaries shall also be identified as 'target supervisors', and the acquirer is required to provide notification of its proposed acquisition to each of these authorities.
+In such cases by analogy with what is stated in the 10th recital of the Directive while the responsibility for the final decision regarding the prudential assessment remains with each of the competent authorities as regards the institution which it supervises, these supervisory authorities should cooperate closely among themselves and take each other's opinion fully into account. - d.
+Preliminary contacts by the proposed acquirer with the target supervisor - 16.
+The 7th recital of the Directive states that: "Regular contact between the proposed acquirer and the competent authority of the regulated entity in which the acquisition is proposed may also commence in anticipation of a formal notification.
+Such cooperation should imply a genuine effort to assist each other in order, for example, to avoid unanticipated requests for information or the submission of information late in the assessment period."

-^{4 &}quot;involuntarily crossing a threshold" and "acting in concert" are defined in the Glossary
+4 "involuntarily crossing a threshold" and "action in concert" are defined in the Glossary